 AA Istanbul Visiting School, a collaboration between the Architectural Association (AA) and Istanbul Bilgi University, took place during 15 – 24 June 2015 in Bilgi University’s SantralIstanbul Campus.
 The international programme hosted 40 students from Turkey and abroad, instructed by 8 tutors from the AA and Bilgi University.
 Continuing its expertise on generative design methodologies and large-scale prototyping techniques, the programme investigated material behaviour and its limitations as design drivers.
 While the toolset of the programme included Rhinoceros, Processing, and Grasshopper, students explored the inter-relation between analog and digital design techniques through experimentation with scaled physical models and computational methods.
 As contemporary architectural processes point out to a significant diversion from linear parametric tools towards generative design thinking, the structure of the programme emphasized the design process rather than the final outcome through the employment of computational simulations and digital prototyping.
 Finally, the techniques employed were tested with the design and fabrication of a one-to-one scale architectural structure.

 AA Istanbul Visiting School programme is organized to expose the participants to a systematic and carefully designed structure that includes software sessions, design seminars, studio tutorials, and lectures from internationally known professionals.
-In 2015, the lecturers included Xavier de Kestelier (Partner – Foster+Partners, Director – SmartGeometry) and Tobias Nolte (Co-Founder – Certain Measures, Director – Gehry Technologies).
+In 2015, the lecturers included Xavier de Kestelier (Partner – Foster and Partners, Director – SmartGeometry) and Tobias Nolte (Co-Founder – Certain Measures, Director – Gehry Technologies).
 During the first part of the programme, participants organize into design teams, working on the shared design brief through design experiments and scaled physical models.
 The outcomes of this stage are unified towards the identification of the final design proposal according to a set of predefined design criteria.
 At this stage, students and tutors form one large design team working towards the fabrication and assembly of the final prototype with digital and hands-on techniques.

 How can we alter the perception of an existing architectural element through intervention?
 During AA Istanbul Visiting School 2015, design explorations have revolved around this problematic, whereby the existing architectural element has been defined as the entrance façade of Istanbul Bilgi University Department of Architecture.
 The design brief has been the creation of a complex partitioning system that acts as a parasitic addition to the façade.
 This task has been investigated by focusing on a combination of structural, morphological, and contextual factors which the design intervention was expected to respond to in order to differentiate its material and geometrical organization.
 The main objective of large-scale fabrication is to investigate the prototype as an “analog machine”, whereby participants can examine the transformation of systems they have devised in digital simulations into material configurations embedded with specific types of data.
 In this respect, it is crucial to consider real world constraints such as gravity, physical forces, and loads in the digital simulations in order to create analogous correlations between the computational and physical paradigms.